artmg/macUP/about_setup.md

 # Setup

-This presumes that you will not be using any macOS install-time technique to bring forward your old data, apps and settings, such as recovering them from Time Machine.
-This presumtion is based on the idea that you want a fresh start on the new (-ly rebuilt) machine.
+This presumes that you will NOT be using any macOS install-time technique to bring forward your old data, apps and settings, such as recovering them from Time Machine.
+This presumption is based on the idea that you want a mostly fresh start on the new (-ly rebuilt) machine.

 ## full backup